na-na-hi/renget/archive/MixtralForRetards.md

 **Silly Tavern being Silly Tavern**

 Apparently SillyTavern has multiple formatting issues but the main one is that card's sample messages need to use the correct formatting otherwise you might get repetition errors.
 The Smilely Face "you" section seems to have the same issue.
 NOTE: According to some just putting "</s>" as the Separator without the quotation marks in formatting should work.
+NOTENOTE: Still see example messages giving people issues.
+People have had luck using Alpaca formatting and putting Example: as the example separator so that or just moving them onto the card description might be the way to go.

 Also if RPing with a character card make sure "Always add character's name to prompt" is checked under formatting, though this might confuse it if using a open ended story format instead of a exchange between characters, the same for any model.